ourarash/TrojanMap/README.md

 > This project focuses on using data structures and graph search algorithms to build a mapping application.
 <p align="center"><img src="img/TrojanMap.png" alt="Trojan" width="500" /></p>

 - Please clone the repository, look through [README.md](README.md) and fill up functions to finish in the project.
 - Please make sure that your code can run `bazel run/test`.
-- In this project, you will need to fill up trojanmap.cc and add unit tests in tests in tests.
+- In this project, you will need to fill up [trojanmap.cc](src/lib/trojanmap.cc) and add unit tests in tests.
-- Do **Not** change or modify any given function headers and formats in both trojanmap.cc.
+- Do **Not** change or modify any given function headers and formats in both [trojanmap.cc](src/lib/trojanmap.cc) and [trojanmap.h](src/lib/trojanmap.h).
 Unexpected changes will result in zero credit.
 - For coding questions, there is a **black box** testing for each question.
 All points are only based on passing the test cases or not (i.e. we don't grade your work by your source code).
 Try to do comprehensive testing before your final submission.
 - For submission, please push your solutions to Github before the deadline.
 - Deadline: